 Law in the official code of Georgia makes it illegal for any individual to possess or consume an open alcoholic beverage container in the passenger area of a motor vehicle on a road or shoulder.
 There are several areas that are left unspecified by this law.

 There are several vague terms, however, used in this code, which individuals should understand:

 - Open Container.
-In accordance with this code, an open alcoholic beverage container is any bottle, can, or receptacle that contain any amount of alcohol and either is open, has a broken seal, or the contents of the container have been partially removed.
+In accordance with this code, an open alcoholic beverage container is any bottle, can, or receptacle that contains any amount of alcohol and ether is open, has a broken seal, or the contents of the container have been partially removed.

 - Passenger Area.
 This area generally refers to any area inside a motor vehicle where a driver or passenger sits while the motor vehicle is in operation.
 Locked glove compartments and trunks are considered part of the passenger area.

 - The Container Must Hold Some Beverage.
-The container must contain some beverage.
+The container must contain some beverages.
 If the bottle is completely empty, a motorist will not be charged with violating the open container law.

 Georgia’s Sealed Bottle Law

 Law in the state of Georgia makes an exception for unfinished bottles of wine that are purchased at restaurants and have been resealed.

 Georgia law provides that any restaurant which is licensed to sell alcoholic beverages for consumption on the premises may permit a patron to remove one unsealed bottle of wine for each individual with the intention of consumption off the premises.
 This bottle of wine must be securely resealed before removal from the premises.